-This understanding and belief of Adam, following the devastating effects of the ‘fall’ for which Adam (and Eve) were personally responsible, would have brought great relief to Adam and no doubt ‘wonder’ in the wisdom of God, that God had prepared ahead of time, a plan of redemption and salvation.
+This understanding and belief of Adam, following the devastating effects of the ‘fall’, for which Adam (and Eve) were personally responsible, would have brought great relief to Adam and no doubt ‘wonder’ in the wisdom of God, that God had prepared ahead of time, a plan of redemption and salvation.
 God had foreordained Messiah and His mission before the foundation of the world:

 1 Peter 1:20 He indeed was foreordained before the foundation of the world…

-In summary, Eve was not just the physical mother of all of humanity, but also (because of her chosen name by Adam) a typological representation of all the spiritually living – those who would accept and believe the Gospel, namely all believers.
+As such, Eve was not just the physical mother of all of humanity, but also (because of her chosen name by Adam) a typological representation of all the spiritually living – those who would accept and believe the Gospel, namely all believers.